Susquehanna to Roseland Transmission Line – FAA Obstruction Light Monitoring & Radar Control

 IGIN-EFS provides the central technological connectivity platform that enabled each utility and vendor organization (project managers, construction crews, fiber installers, radar providers (DeTect), solar power vendor (Northern Reliability), UPS enclosures (Cleaveland Price), utility IT group, utility system management group, etc.) to follow their independent schedules asynchronously without worrying about the end-to-end connectivity.

-- Security - The system has 256 bit encryption, time authentication, signature authentication, pass-wording and other security features.
+- Cybersecurity - The system has 256 bit encryption, time authentication, signature authentication, pass-wording and other security features.

 - Scalability – the ability to start with a few sites and expand to many sites over time using different communications mediums (trunk voice, fiber, cellular, 900MHz, etc.)